-Review of Forty Supporting Studies for the Environmental Footprint Rules - European Commission
+Review of forty supporting studies for the Environmental Footprint Rules – European Commission

 Part of the European Commission’s Environmental Footprinting initiative is testing its new rules with real products.
 PRé and Ecomatters reviewed 40 studies, uncovering useful information that will be used to refine the rules.

-Setting High Goals with the Environmental Footprinting Initiative
+Setting high goals with the Environmental Footprinting initiative

-The European Commission’s Environmental Footprinting (EF) initiative is an ambitious project that PRé is intimately involved with.
+The European Commission’s Environmental Footprinting (EF) initiative is an ambitious project that PRé is actively involved with.
 The goals of the EF initiative are to standardise LCA by developing product environmental footprint category rules (PEFCR) and organisation environmental footprint sector rules (OEFSR.)
 These are aimed to make LCA more accessible and easier to do, so the quality and credibility of the results go up.
 Because of the standardised approach of the PEF and OEF methods, it would finally be possible to easily compare and benchmark your products to those of others.
-PRé has been the Technical Helpdesk for the EF initiative for years, and is involved in shadow PEFs and the creation of EF-compliant databases.
+PRé has been the Technical Helpdesk for the EF initiative for years and is involved in shadow PEFs and the creation of EF-compliant databases.

 Now the EF pilot phase is coming to an end, the methodology developed during this phase is being put to the test.
 Each pilot project was required to test their footprinting category or sector rules on at least three real-world products or organisations.
 Since there were 26 pilot projects to start with, that amounts to a lot of studies.
 PRé and fellow consultancy bureau Ecomatters were asked to review 40 studies.